 A gentle massage can also do wonders for your well being at a time when you may feel tired and stressed.
 It will allow you to simply relax and unwind more easily.
 Antenatal massages are different from your usual ones, as there are pressure points to be avoided and your baby needs to be considered at well.
 Here you will find a very helpful guide to pregnancy massage.

 Skin breakouts are often par for the course during pregnancy.
 If you already suffered from acne before getting pregnant, it may flare up during this time.
-Your hormone levels often fluctuate wildly leading to unexpected breakouts.
-The good news is this tends to pass after the early months of your pregnancy.
+Your hormone levels often fluctuate, leading to unexpected breakouts.
+The good news is this tends to pass after the early months of pregnancy.
 It’s important to maintain a healthy diet, with lots of fresh fruit and vegetables as part of your daily intake.
 In addition, drinking lots of water is very good for hydrating the skin.
-Sometimes adding half a teaspoon of baking soda to your cleanser can help ease the agony of acne.
-To avoid inflaming your skin it’s also a good idea to use fragrance free and oil free products where possible.
+To avoid inflaming your skin it can be a good idea to use fragrance free and oil free products where possible.

 All the hormonal changes can play havoc with your hair.
 If it’s suffering, a deep treatment is often the perfect treat.
 You can purchase these at your local supermarket.
 Treating yourself to a cut and colour is also something you can thoroughly enjoy.
 Knowing that it is safe for you and your bub is important.
-This hair colouring guide will reassure you that a change in hair colour will not harm your bub.
+This hair colouring guide will help you to make informed decisions about what’s safe.

 This is the time to start looking after any potential stretchmarks and slathering your skin.
 Up to 90% of women will usually get some stretchmarks as a result of pregnancy.
 They are red ,purplish or silvery streaks that form on your body, usually on your belly and breasts.
 Again, maintaining regular exercise and a healthy eating plan are helpful with maintaining your skin elasticity.
 Cocoa Butter creams are often recommended as a way to keep your skin moisturized and helping ease any potential itchiness that may result because of the stretching of your skin.
 Stretchmarks will usually fade after you have given birth but will not disappear completely.

-This is a good time to commemorate your pregnant belly.
-Make a cast of it.
+This is a good time to commemorate your pregnant belly by making a cast.
 There are plenty of these kits available at craft stores and online.
 As well as being a great way to remember your pregnancy, you can also show it to your bub when they’re older.
 We have some amazing activities you can do by yourself or with your family to commemorate your pregnancy.

 A maternity pillow is a great investment at this point.
-Not only will it help with your gorgeous bump, you can use it afterwards to support you while you’re feeding your bub too.
+Not only will it help to support your belly, you can use it afterwards to support you while you’re feeding your bub too.